On being human and "creative"

 We dream in such beautifully complicated ways.
 It's not a difficult feat to conjure complex worlds.
 To envision scenes in full grandeur.
 We can fill in the gaps of our own imaginations.
 We can accept the terms of the worlds we build in our minds.
 We can explore a million different possibilities for how a thing might appear.
 For how a story might unfold.
 The story of a scene, of a song, of a moment can be rendered complete in our minds.
 Moving those dreams into a tangible medium where we try to share that full depth and breadth of our dreams with another, that is the challenge of art.

 Art is the triumph of realizing dreams through the dedication of time.
-Time is the currency mortality pays for things that matter.
+Time is the currency in which mortality pays for things that matter.
 Time for dreaming.
 Time in living our own unique circumstances.
 Time for understanding ourselves.
 Time for building skills.
 Time for honing instincts.
 Time for the acts of creation.

 My art is the story of how I have spent the time in my life.